This article provides guidance only and does not substitute reading the official announcement and support documentation on COMPETE webpage

 - Reference of the consortium agreement of AAC 04 / SI / 2019

 All project proposals are be submitted through Balcão Portugal 2020. -> APPLICATION WEBSITE

 The call is currently open for project proposals submissions.

 How can I establish a contact with an MIT team to have them join the proposal?

 Can University of Azores join the proposal?
 Are they funded?

 All entities from autonomous regions can join the proposals but as partners.
 Please note that the entities from Azores (e.g., University of Azores) will have the opportunity to apply for funding through a specific call.
-Details about this call and how to apply to it in synchronization with this present call will be available soon.
+Please read the clarification note and a brief guideline for further details

 How is the MIT team funded?